-However, County Government Governors allegedly accused for various cases, opted to rely on Section 62 Subsection 6 of the same act that provides: “This section does not apply with respect to an office, if the Constitution limits or provides for the grounds upon which a holder of the office may be removed or the circumstances in which the office must be vacated.”
+However, County Government Governors allegedly accused in various cases, opted to rely on Section 62 Subsection 6 of the same act that provides: “This section does not apply with respect to an office if the Constitution limits or provides for the grounds upon which a holder of the office may be removed or the circumstances in which the office must be vacated.”

 In her ruling, she posed:

 “Would it serve the public interest for him to go back to the office and preside over the finances of the County that he has been charged with embezzling from?
 What message does it send to the citizen if their leaders are charged with serious corruption offences, and are in office the following day, overseeing the affairs of the institution?
 How effective will prosecution of such state officers be, when their subordinates, who are likely to be witnesses, are under the direct control of the indicted officer?”

 According to Justice Mumbi Ngugi’s ruling, “Under the provisions of the County Government Act, where the Governor was unable to act, his functions were performed by the Deputy Governor.
 That was provided for in section 32(2) of the County Governments Act.

 The Governor in the instant case was not being removed from office.
 He had been charged with an offence under Anti-Corruption and Economic Crimes Act (ACECA), and a proper reading of section 62 of ACECA required that he did not continue to perform the functions of the Office of Governor while the criminal charges against him were pending.

 However, if section 62(6), which violated the letter and spirit of the Constitution, particularly Chapter Six on leadership and integrity, was to be given an interpretation that protected the applicant’s access to his office, then conditions had to be imposed that protected the public interest.